cjdelisle/cjdns/README.md

 ### 0. Make sure you've got the stuff.

-If you're on macOS, don't worry about this step.
+If you're on macOS, skip this step.

     LANG=C cat /dev/net/tun